iraiosub/riboseq-flow/README.md

 ### Files

-- `annotation` contains information on the representative transcript per gene used for ribo-eq QC and P-site analyses, as well as bowtie2 and STAR indexes used by the pipeline
+- `annotation` contains information on the representative transcript per gene used for ribo-eq QC and P-site analyses, as well as bowtie2, STAR indexes and annotation files used by the pipeline
     - `*.longest_cds.transcript_info.tsv` TSV file with a single representative transcript for each gene, with information on CDS start, length and end
     - `bowtie2` and `star` folders with indexes used for aligning reads
 - `preprocessed` contains reads pre-processed according to user settings for UMI extraction and trimming and filtering, and the corresponding logs.
 The `*.filtered.fastq.gz` files are used for downstream alignment steps.